charliepark/correct_email_typos/README.md

 # correctEmailTypos.js

 ## What is it?
 correctEmailTypos.js is a simple JavaScript function that gives you an easy, tested way to automatically fix your users' typoed email addresses.
-It's a JS implementation of [a similar library I originally wrote in Ruby a long time ago](https://github.com/charliepark/fat_fingers).
+It's a JS implementation of a similar library I originally wrote in Ruby a long time ago ([🔗](https://github.com/charliepark/fat_fingers)).

 As an example: A user with the email `joe@gmail.com` accidentally enters in `joe@gmal.cmo`, this script will fix it.